 - The Heath Anthology of American Literature, 7th Edition, Vols.
-A & B (with MLA supplement)

-- Post-It Brand book marking tabs
+A & B - Access to an MLA documentation guide post-2016 update - Post-It Brand book marking tabs

-- Access to the MLA Style Guide

-- Pen and paper for each class

-- 2 5" x 8" Index cards

 COURSE REQUIREMENTS:

 English 211 will be one of the most challenging courses of your academic career because it moves quickly, requires a wide range of academic skills, and demands more time than the average course.
 We will complete two in-class essays and two major essays.
 The course expects you to read and mark your texts for each class as well as for you to participate in class discussions.
 A breakdown of the assignments and relative point values is as follows: